 This is one page that makes sense to print out.
 When you need it, you won't be able to come here to read it!

 - Shut down the computer or put it to sleep.

-- Turn the modem on again.
+- Remove power from your AT&T modem.
+Turn the modem on again.

 - Wait a full minute for the modem to restart.
 Wait for the DSL or internet or service light to be solid.

 Wake or start the computer.
 If you're using wifi, you may have to choose your wireless network again from the wifi menu (near the time display at the top right).
 After about 10-15 seconds, you should be able to get online again.